kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 * ✗ Like before, **every attack** kills the payload.
 * **`equalized`** again gets weird: `hd:04$39`.

-Cr behaves like Cb - very stealthy, doesn't affect image visibly, but gets messed up easily by any processing that touches colors.
+Cr behaves like Cb, very stealthy, doesn't affect image visibly, but gets messed up easily by any processing that touches colors.

 ---